seaneagan/prompt/README.md

   // Asynchronously:
   var asyncName = await ask('Name');

-  // The [Question] interface allows for more control.
+  // Use [Question]s for more control:

   // Get a secret value:
   String password = askSync(new Question('Password', secret: true));